cosc-404-2022/lab10/README.md

 The code file to modify is `Recovery.java`.
 Test using the JUnit test file `TestRecovery.java`.

+**Note: The checkpoint end record contains the item values at the end of the checkpoint.
+During pass #1, make sure to set the item values to those in the checkpoint end so that the database will be recovered to the proper state.**

 ## Submission

 The lab can be marked immediately by the professor or TA by showing the output of the JUnit tests and by a quick code review.
 Otherwise, submit the URL of your GitHub repository on Canvas. **Make sure to commit and push your updates to GitHub.**